rpm-software-management/dnf/doc/api_base.rst

   .. method:: do_transaction([display])

     Perform the resolved transaction.
-Use the optional `display` object(s) to report the progress.
+Use the optional `display` object(s) to report the progress. `display` can be either an instance of a subclass of :class:`dnf.callback.TransactionProgress` or a sequence of such instances.

   .. method:: download_packages(pkglist, progress=None)